Xoya0/Task-Manager/README.md

 ## Usage

-- Visit `http://localhost:5000` in your browser to access the application.
+- Visit `http://localhost:3000` (or the port specified in your setup) in your browser to access the application.
 - Register a new account or log in with an existing account.
 - Start creating and managing your tasks!